Showing 3101–3150 of 9705 entries

 On the King.

-View source"Of all those arts in which the wise excel, Nature's chief masterpiece is writing well."
+"Of all those arts in which the wise excel, Nature's chief masterpiece is writing well."
+Sheffield, Duke of Buckinghamshire / Essay on Poetry.

 Essay on Poetry.

-View source"There 's no such thing in Nature; and you 'll draw A faultless monster which the world ne'er saw."
+"There 's no such thing in Nature; and you 'll draw A faultless monster which the world ne'er saw."
+Sheffield, Duke of Buckinghamshire / Essay on Poetry.

 Essay on Poetry.

-View source"Read Homer once, and you can read no more; For all books else appear so mean, so poor, Verse will seem prose; but still persist to read, And Homer will be all the books you need."
+"Read Homer once, and you can read no more; For all books else appear so mean, so poor, Verse will seem prose; but still persist to read, And Homer will be all the books you need."
+Sheffield, Duke of Buckinghamshire / Essay on Poetry.

 Essay on Poetry.

-View source"O woman! lovely woman!
+"O woman! lovely woman!
 Nature made thee To temper man: we had been brutes without you.
 Angels are painted fair, to look like you: There 's in you all that we believe of heaven,-- Amazing brightness, purity, and truth, Eternal joy, and everlasting love."
+Thomas Otway / Venice Preserved.
+Act i.
+Sc.
+1.

 Venice Preserved.
 Act i.
 Sc.
 1.